NextCenturyCorporation/MCS/docs/source/schema.rst

 Each **lip gaps span config** has the following properties:

-- `low` (float): low end of the gap in a range 0 to 1 along the edge of the platform
+- `low` (float): Indicates where one side of the gap is located on an edge of a platform.
+This value is 0 to 1 where 0 is one end of the edge and 1 is the other edge.
+This value must be less than 'high'.
-- `high` (float): high end of the gap in a range 0 to 1 along the edge of the platform
+- `high` (float): Indicates where one side of the gap is located on an edge of a platform.
+This value is 0 to 1 where 0 is one end of the edge and 1 is the other edge.
+This value must be greater than 'low'.

 Material Position Config
 ************************